 A guide to storage, meta tagging and mastering services and technology.

-After completing the Sync School Course, you’ll have all the tools, understanding and knowledge you need to succeed in the business of music for media.
+After completing the Fall Sync School Course, you’ll have all the tools, understanding and knowledge you need to succeed in the business of music for media.
 And we’ll be there alongside you every step of the way.
 Each week includes one-on-one consultation, group chats, video instruction and documentation for you to use in your lesson plans.

 Here’s a rundown of the overall lesson plan: